 First Warning Weather

-Join Mike Hernandez tomorrow night on Fox News at Nine.
-He'll let you know what to expect for Easter Sunday.
+Join Shaun Stevens tomorrow morning on Fox News First.
+He'll let you know when to expect the front in your area.